Developing a Strong Sense Of Self: Discover Who You Are

-Establishing a strong sense of self is having the ability to RESPECT and HONOR your worth, prioritizing it without apologizing for it.
+Establishing a sense of self is having the ability to RESPECT and HONOR your worth, prioritizing it without apologizing for it.

 Having a solid sense of individuality entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your reality.